m-goos/jenkins-configuration-as-code-blog/blog1/blog1-jenkins-inception.md

 # Jenkins Configuration as Code (JCasC)
 Configuring a Jenkins controller or agent can be a hassle, as there are many different plugins and many steps to configure before a Jenkins pipeline runs, things like:
-- installing plugins
+- installing plugins,
-- checking out a code repository,
+- checking out your code repositories,
-- configuring users,
+- configuring users and various credentials,
-- finally deploying the build.
+- deploying the build.

 Now you could write Groovy scripts to directly invoke the Jenkins API for the desired configuration, but that requires advanced knowledge of the Jenkins API.
 For my case, investing in this kind of knowledge was simply not worth it.